getmash/mash-js/packages/client-sdk/README.md

 The function accepts a settings object to help configure the Wallet on your site.
 Depending on needs of your site, you can shift the Wallet using the `position` key in the settings object.

 You can control on which side the Wallet loads using the `floatLocation` property.
-If you need further customization, you can shift the Wallet horiontally or vertically based on your needs.
-There is max horitonal shift of 300px and max vertical shift of 200px.
+If you need further customization, you can shift the Wallet horizontally or vertically based on your needs.
+There is max horizontally shift of 300px and max vertical shift of 200px.

 ```typescript
 enum FloatLocation {